Greek God of Wind: Zephyrus and the Anemoi

 With a violent temper and even more violent desire to kidnap women, the north wind has ironically been a hot topic in Greek mythology.

-Boreas and Helios, the Greek god of the sun, were interlocked in a massive dilemma in a godly duel of deciding who was more powerful.
+Boreas and Helios, the Greek sun god were interlocked in a massive dilemma in a godly duel of deciding who was more powerful.

 Helios, the sun simply cranked up his own brightness.
 That did the trick because the seafarer took off his cloak right after that, sweating and gasping for air.